 In NL-RIA the partners work together to seek funding, both public at Dutch and European level and private, to continue and expand the activities of the network in spaceborne instrument development and to create a substantial market opportunity for application developers in The Netherlands.

-NL-RIA was established in the framework of the Partnerships for Space Instruments & Applications Preparatory Programme (PIPP), or knowledge network programme.
+NL-RIA was established in 2018 in the framework of the Partnerships for Space Instruments & Applications Preparatory Programme (PIPP), or knowledge network programme.
 It is funded by Netherlands Organisation for Scientific Research (NWO) and executed by the Netherlands Space Office (NSO).